 All too many treatments of professional ethics stop with a conceptual and theoretical philosophical analysis of typical ethical problems.
 Some lead to a desired solution or a prescribed set of ethical norms, whereas others elucidate the problem, offer some analysis of various alternatives, and leave the reader with the implication that all are of equal value.
-Here a design approach is adopted as the central organizing ethical process.
-This orientation assumes that there is no single best solution to a significant ethical problem, but rather numerous possible solutions, some of equal value but others of greater or lesser worth.
-The task is to design a response to a problem at hand that addresses the immediate shortterm situation but looks to the wider organizational, legal, and social contexts for the longer-term answers.
+In this book a design approach is adopted as the central organizing ethical process.
+This orientation assumes that there is no single best solution to a significant ethical problem but rather numerous possible solutions, some of equal value and some of greater or lesser worth.
+The task is to design a response to a problem at hand that addresses the immediate short-term situation but also looks to the wider organizational, legal, and social contexts for the longer-term answers.

-Practicing administrators cannot live exclusively in the realm of philosophical reflection, but must connect such considerations to action and organizations.
-As Caroline Whitbeck suggests, "People confronted with ethical problems must do more than simply make judgments.
-They must figure out what to do" (1996, p.
+Practicing administrators cannot live exclusively in the realm of philosophical reflection but must connect such considerations to action and organizations.
+As Caroline Whitbeck (1996) suggests, "People confronted with ethical problems must do more than simply make judgments.
+They must figure out what to do"

+(p.
 9).
 Far from simply assuming that ethics is a matter of looking for an ideal rational solution to an immediate problem, Whitbeck argues that a person confronting an ethical problem should be thinking like a designer.
 "Design problems," she points out, "are problems of making (or repairing) things and processes to satisfy wants and needs" (p.
 10).
-And this "making" and "repairing" always involves constraints-in time, money, power, ability to persuade, and the strength to absorb consequences.
-For public administrators, the design of a viable and acceptable solution to an ethical quandary always takes place in the context of organizations that will support some kinds of conduct and impede others.
+And this "making" and "repairing" always involves constraints-in time, money, power, the ability to persuade, and the strength to absorb consequences.
+For public administrators the design of a viable and acceptable solution to an ethical quandary always takes place in the context of organizations that will support some kinds of conduct and impede others.
 A workable resolution of an ethical problem cannot ignore that organizational context.

 Following Whitbeck, the approach developed throughout this book is one of considering the facts of a situation-its social and organizational context, its constraints, opportunities, and implications for all concerned-and then advocating the design of courses of action that may include changes in organizational structure, culture, rules, policies, and procedures.
-It is assumed that there are several conceivable alternative courses to consider before selecting, not the ideal or perfect solution, but the best among an array of possibilities, some of which may be equally acceptable.
+It is assumed that there are several conceivable alternative courses to consider before selecting, not an ideal or perfect solution, but the best among an array of possibilities, some of which may be equally acceptable.
 This design approach assumes that it is always possible to improve on any solution given moral imagination, ingenuity, and creativity and that one must always bring these qualities to bear on important ethical quandaries.
 But administrators have limited time to exercise their inventiveness and finally must act in the short run while planning for the future.

-Thus, as the chapters unfold, responsibility for the public administrative role will be developed by leading the reader through considerations of the elements involved in designing what to do in the face of ethical uncertainty and challenge.
-Some of the moral lessons Whitbeck has advanced for design problems include:
+Thus, as the chapters unfold, the meaning of responsibility in the public administrative role will be developed by leading the reader through considerations of the elements involved in designing what to do in the face of ethical uncertainty and challenge.
+Here are some lessons that Whitbeck has advanced for designing responses to moral problems: